dmin/bones/readme.md

 # Bones

 A barebones testing framework.
-Well, more of a method than a framework.
+Well, more of a function than a framework.

 ## Install